 SUMMARY OF PRODUCT CHARACTERISTICS

 1. NAME OF THE VETERINARY MEDICINAL PRODUCT

-VetUK Flavoured Dog Wormer Tablets 50 mg Pyrantel, 50 mg Praziquantel, 150 mg Febantel
+Rofectan Plus Tablets For Dogs

 2. QUALITATIVE AND QUANTITATIVE COMPOSITION

-Each tablet contains:
+Each tablet contains

 Active substances:

-Praziquantel 50mg

-Pyrantel 50mg (equivalent to 144 mg pyrantel
+Praziquantel Pyrantel Embonate Febantel 50mg 144mg (equivalent to 50mg to pyrantel) 150mg

-embonate)

-Febantel 150mg

-Excipients:

-For the full list of excipients, see section 6.1.
+Excipients: For a full list of excipients, see section 6.1.

 3. PHARMACEUTICAL FORM

-Tablet
+Tablet.
 A pale yellow tablet with a cross breakline on one side.
 The tablets can be divided into halves or quarters.

 4. CLINICAL PARTICULARS

 4.1 Target species

 Dogs.

-4.2 Indications for use, specifying the target species Treatment of the following gastrointestinal roundworms, tapeworms, hookworms and whipworms in dogs and puppies of the following species: Roundworms: Toxocara canis, Toxascaris leonina (adult and late immature forms).
+4.2 Indications for use, specifying the target species In dogs and puppies: Treatment of gastrointestinal roundworms, tapeworms, hookworms and whipworms of the following species: Ascarids: Toxocara canis, Toxascaris leonina (adult and late immature forms).
 Hookworms: Uncinaria stenocephala, Ancylostoma caninum (adults).
 Whipworms: Trichuris vulpis (adults).
 Tapeworms: Echinococcus species, (E. granulosus, E. multilocularis), Taenia species, (T. hydatigena, T. pisiformis, T. taeniformis), Dipylidium caninum (adult and immature forms).
-4.3 Contraindications Do not use simultaneously with piperazine compounds as piperazine may block the action of pyrantel embonate contained in VetUK Flavoured Dog Wormer.
-Other worming products may contain piperazine.Do not use in animals with a known sensitivity to the active ingredients or to any of the excipients.
+4.3 Contraindications Do not use simultaneously with piperazine compounds as piperazine may block the action of pyrantel embonate contained in the product.
+Other worming products may contain piperazine.

+Do not use in animals with a known sensitivity to the active ingredients or to any of the excipients.
 4.4 Special warnings for each target species Fleas serve as intermediate hosts for one common type of tapeworm - Dipylidium caninum.
 Tapeworm infestation is certain to reoccur unless control of intermediate hosts such as fleas, mice, etc. is undertaken.
 Tapeworm infestation is unlikely in pups less than 6 weeks of age.
 Parasite resistance to any particular class of anthelmintic may develop following frequent, repeated use of an anthelmintic of that class.
 Dogs may become infected with worms by eating insects (including fleas and lice), birds, small rodents, rabbits or raw offal from affected sheep, goats and cattle.
 Dogs will continue to be re-infected unless the route of infection is controlled e.g. treating a flea infestation or preventing a dog from scavenging or hunting.
-4.5 Special precautions for use Special precautions for use in animals Any part used tablet should be discarded.
+Echinococcus multilocularis is a tapeworm of foxes, dogs and cats which is common in parts of Europe.
+It can also infect humans potentially causing severe liver disease which can be fatal.
+To prevent Echinococcus multilocularis establishing in the UK and Ireland it is a requirement that all dogs must be treated with a product containing praziguantel before entering the country.
+4.5 Special precautions for use Special precautions for use in animals: